-The non-reactive surface of our stainless clad frying pans is designed to cook evenly and prevent burning, however, accidents can still happen.
+The non-reactive surface of our stainless clad frying pans is designed to cook evenly and prevent burning, however, stains can still occur, like the common rainbow discoloration.
 If your stainless steel skillet ends up with burnt food stubbornly stuck to the cooking surface, we recommend using less-abrasive cleaning methods.
 A quick internet search might turn up recommendations that include scouring the pan with a ball of aluminum foil.

 To keep your pain in top shape, we recommend first trying tough yet gentle methods and tools like baking soda, vinegar, and plastic mesh scouring pads.
 Using more abrasive cleaning materials risks scratching and damaging your cooking surfaces.
 Steel wool can also damage stainless steel skillets by leaving small particles behind that later rust.

 The cooking surface of a carbon steel skillet is the perfect hybrid of a cast iron skillet and a stainless clad frying pan.
 Carbon steel is lightweight like stainless steel, but it can hold a season (Can you say flavor perfection?) like cast iron.
 When it comes to cleaning a carbon steel skillet, you should treat it like you would a traditional cast iron skillet.
 Washing a carbon steel frying pan with soap and water will dissolve and remove the pan's seasoning.
 Also, never wash a carbon steel skillet in the dishwasher, as this will destroy its seasoning.